SungwookLE/udacity_snake_game/README.md

 4. You and enemy snakes fight each others, if you touch the tail of enemy snakes, then you kill that enemy, otherwise you can be kill by enemies

+5. Tip:

-5. Tip: if you dead, then your body is reset and head color is changed to dark red for a while, Enemis when dead are similar to you
+- if you dead, then your body is reset and head color is changed to dark red for a while, Enemis when dead are similar to you
+- it your head touch your tail, then you will die

 ## Dependencies for Running Locally